linode/docs/docs/products/databases/managed-databases/guides/mongodb-migrate/index.md

 - **Source database:** The original database running on a software, system, or machine that you wish to decommission.
 This could be MongoDB running within your own Linux server, a development database on your local machine, or even a cloud database.
 - **Target database:** The new replacement database that you wish to use.
 For this guide, the target database will be a Managed Database running on Linode's platform.

 Your individual migration workflow could deviate from the instructions provided here.
-You may need to consult your own developers or application's documentation to learn how to perform some of these steps and to gather any best practices.
-You should also perform the migration on a staging server first or during a time when downtime least affects your users and/or business.
+You may need to consult with your developers or your application's documentation to learn how to perform some of these steps and to gather any best practices.
+You should also perform the migration on a staging server first and/or during a time when downtime least affects your users and/or business.

 ## Before You Begin